vbwx/redo/README.md

 ### Environment Variables

 You can use the following variables in the script supplied to `redo`.
-Alternatively, you can pass one of these variables (or any environment variable) to the specified script/executable/command as an argument.

 - `DIR`
 - `CWD` (unless `--nocd` is specified)